InfuseAI/primehub-site/docs/getting_started/install_helper_intro.md

 ## Configuration Files

 In the previous section, we talk about the config folder.
-In addition to `.env` file, the folder also contain these files and folders.
+In addition to `.env` file, the folder also contains these files and folders.

 File| Description
 --- | ---